 What is the goal?

-The SISTERS project aims to reduce food loss and waste in the main stages of the Food Value Chain in Europe through innovations targeted to each stage of the chain:
+SISTERS worked to reduce food loss and waste across the main stages of the European Food Value Chain through innovations targeted to each stage of the chain.

-New tools for primary producers for promoting direct and Short Chain sales (farmers); new technological innovations in packaging for processors and retailers; and awareness campaigns for retailers and consumers on food loss and waste.
+These included new tools for primary producers to promote direct sales and short food supply chains; technological innovations in packaging for processors and retailers; and awareness-raising campaigns to help retailers and consumers prevent and reduce food loss and waste.

 A holistic approach